stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

   - One `BUMP_SEQUENCE` operation bumping the sequence number of escrow account E to s_i''.

-TODO: This deposit operation is not safe.
+TODO: This deposit process is dependent on a maxSeqNo being added to CAP-21 that is not currently part of the proposal. is not safe.
 If it succeeds the appropriate final state closure is possible with D_i'' and C_i''.
 If it fails the existing state is preserved in D_i' and C_i', however there is now nothing preventing D_i'' and C_i'' being submitted.

 #### Withdraw

-TODO: Flesh out with more steps and list operations explicitly.

-For R to top-up or withdraw excess funds from the escrow account E, the participants skip a generation.
-They set s = 2(i+1), and i = i+2.
-They then exchange C_i and D_i (which unlike the update case, can be exchanged in a single phase of communication because D_i is not yet executable while E's sequence number is below the new s).
-Finally, they create a top-up transaction that atomically adjusts E's balance and uses `BUMP_SEQUENCE` to increase E's sequence number to s.

-To close the channel cooperatively, the parties re-sign C_i with a `minSeqNum` of s and a `minSeqAge` of 0, then submit this transaction.
+TODO: Write this flow out.

 #### Change the Observation Period